ddavis-4/PersonalSite/README.md

         I am writing to you from the front.
 The days here grow bleak and dim.
 I will be sent over the trench in two weeks time.

              but, I am bored in class and dont wanna focus right now so im going to see what I can get done here for a bit.
 OH, I did do anything last time.

+        I have done much Now I must work on uploading my content.

+### Dec 8 2024
+    I am in my senior design class and we have a quest lecturer.
+My page is now consistent.
+I need to work on populating it with content.